Contrite Simeone makes no excuses for blow-up

-Speaking at his pre-match press conference ahead of Monday's (AEST) LaLiga visit to Deportivo Alaves, Simeone pledged to improve his behaviour.
+Speaking at his pre-match press conference ahead of Monday's (NZST) LaLiga visit to Deportivo Alaves, Simeone pledged to improve his behaviour.

 "I don't feel good about that," he said.